Affiliate Agreement

 8. Data Protection

-8.1.1. the Company shall be the Data Controller of the: (i) Personal Data of Referred Customers; (ii) Personal Data of Affiliate’s employees, contractors, officers, agents for internal business purposes, where it is Processed by the Company in accordance with the Agreement;
+8.2 The Company acts as the Data Controller for: Personal Data of Referred Customers; and Personal Data of the Affiliate’s employees, contractors, officers, and agents processed for legitimate internal business purposes.

-8.1.2. the Affiliate shall be the Data Controller of the: (i) Personal Data of visitors to the Affiliate Site; and (ii) Personal Data of Company’s employees, contractors, officers, agents for internal business purposes, where it is Processed by it in accordance with the Agreement.
+The Affiliate acts as the Data Controller for: Personal Data of visitors to the Affiliate’s website(s); and Personal Data of the Company’s employees, contractors, officers, and agents processed for legitimate business purposes in connection with this Agreement.

 8.3.
 Without prejudice to any other indemnity contained in the Agreement, Affiliate shall indemnify and keep indemnified the Company from and against all liabilities and amounts, including all: (a) costs (including legal costs), claims, demands, actions, settlements, ex-gratia payments, charges, procedures, expenses, losses and damages (including relating to material or non-material damage, which includes emotional distress); (b) loss or damage to reputation, brand or goodwill; and (c) to the extent permitted by applicable laws and regulations: (i) administrative fines, penalties, sanctions, liabilities or other remedies imposed by a supervisory authority; (ii) compensation paid to a data subject; and (iii) the costs of compliance with investigations by a supervisory authority, suffered or incurred by, awarded against or agreed to be paid by the Company, arising from or in connection with any breach by the Affiliate of this Agreement.